Greater Dayton Regional Transit Authority

 Greater Dayton RTA is Ohio’s fourth-largest public transit system, serving Dayton and 23 surrounding communities in Montgomery County and parts of Greene County.
-RTA provides more than 11 million passenger trips per year on its buses.

 History

 The Miami Valley Regional Transit Authority (now the Greater Dayton Regional Transit Authority, or RTA) took over public transit operations in November 1972.
-In 2003, its Board of Trustees voted to change the transit agency's name to the Greater Dayton Regional Transit Authority.
+In 2003, its board of trustees voted to change the transit agency's name to the Greater Dayton Regional Transit Authority.